xmos/xcore_iot/doc/contributing.rst

 Adding Modules
 **************

-If adding a new module to the SDK, the following table may be helpful in determining where the add the module.
-If you locate the new module incorrectly, the SDK development team will advice on where and how to relocate it.
+If adding a new module to the SDK, the following table may be helpful in determining where to add the module.
+If you locate the new module incorrectly, the SDK development team will advise on where and how to relocate it.

 .. list-table:: Module Path Descriptions
     :widths: 50 50